 Penang Hill Train Opening Times and Prices

 Ticket counters hours begin from 6.30 am to 9.45 pm.
 The funicular train service starts at 6.30 am and the last service is at 11.00 pm from Upper Station.
-You can also buy tickets online.
+You can also buy tickets online with free cancellation.

 Return Tickets for tourists are RM 30 per adult and RM 15 for 12 years and under.